thesaigoneer/atomic-saigon/README.md

 - 15th of November 2024: nwg-shell on hyprland

-Many thanks to https://github.com/kuba3351 for enabling all this on Copr and of course to https://github.com/nwg-piotr, the maker of nwg-shell.
-Read more here: https://github.com/nwg-piotr/nwg-shell/wiki
+Many thanks to Kuba (https://github.com/kuba3351) for enabling all this on Copr and of course to Piotr (https://github.com/nwg-piotr), the maker of nwg-shell.
+Read more about it here: https://github.com/nwg-piotr/nwg-shell/wiki

 ## Idea